-Listed below are all of the schools offering Medical Assistant programs in Michigan.
+Listed below are schools offering Medical Assistant programs in Michigan.
 As a rule, you should contact at least 3-5 schools during the course of your research, and ideally more.
-There are important differences between the programs in terms of cost, admissions requirements, and other characteristics, and, as with many things in life, the way to find the best Medical Assistant program for your needs is to spend some time shopping around.
+As with many things in life, the way to find the right Medical Assistant program for your needs is to spend some time shopping around.

 The health care system isn't just made up of doctors, nurse practitioners, and other primary care providers.
 They rely on a network of nurses, nursing assistants, and medical assistants to help them see patients and deliver high-quality care.
 If you'd like to learn how to work in direct patient care and in an administrative setting, now may be a great time to look into medical assistant schools in Michigan.